openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/UserLibraries.md

 Extra libraries can also be added by the user and loaded in OM (see section below).

-A number of them, written by the OM users or developers, can be downloaded on the [OpenMusic GitHub page](https://openmusic-project.github.io/libraries "https://openmusic-project.github.io/libraries \(nouvelle fenêtre\)").
+A number of them, written by the OM users or developers, can be downloaded on the [OpenMusic GitHub page](https://openmusic-project.github.io/libraries "https://openmusic-project.github.io/libraries").

 ## Using Libraries